KIDJourney/TiebaManager/README.md

 ## Install

-After you satisfy the requirements
+After you satisfy the requirements .
+Make sure your redis has default configure .

 ### Step 0
 ```